 Knowing where to turn for help is essential (especially if the government tightens access to programs).
 Here’s a quick overview of resources that might be available to you:

-Organizations like Habitat for Humanity, the Salvation Army, and various community foundations can provide temporary or long-term support.
-Many of these groups offer housing assistance, emergency funds, or shelter options for those in need.
-Check their websites for eligibility and application details.
+Housing Nonprofits Organizations like Habitat for Humanity, the Salvation Army, and various community foundations offer temporary and long-term support.
+Many provide emergency funds, shelter, or housing assistance.
+Visit their websites to learn about eligibility and application details.

 For an in-depth guide to various housing resources, refer to “Find the Resources You Need for Housing: FAQs”, which covers important details on accessing these options and what you should know about each.